evanmoss/SwiftSim/README.md

 ```

 ## Vector Size Mismatch Mode
-By default, if A and B have different lengths, it will trigger a bail mode and return -1.0.
+By default, if A and B have different lengths, and the mode is Cosine, Tanimoto, or Hamming, it will trigger a bail and return -1.0.
 However, you can specify a different mismatch mode like you do similarity mode.

 ```swift
 enum EMVectorSizeMismatchMode {